 Rémy Martin has seen centuries of change and, as modern appetites and technologies evolve, the house is keeping pace.
 It’s diversifying into new worlds, maintaining an active online presence and giving clued-in consumers the tools to enjoy cognac in different ways (see below).
 The house is also collaborating with exciting international talent in the world of food.

-“One of the reasons we’ve stood the test of time for 300 hundred years is our versatility and being able to adapt," Charlton explains.
+“One of the reasons we’ve stood the test of time for 300 hundred years is our versatility and being able to adapt," Jack explains.
 "We’re working closely with chefs and sommeliers, really creating that affinity with the brand where they’re paring it with savoury dishes, not just the classical deserts people are used to.
 Working with this wave of young chefs, and wonderful restaurants where it’s all about opening your doors to people and getting them to try amazing stuff, I think cognac is a great fit for that.”

 The appetite for cognac is also evolving and the traditional notion that a cognac drinker is male and in their mid-40s to mid-60s no longer holds true.
 The spirit is attracting a younger, more experimental customer too.
-“What we’re noticing now is a big draw towards cocktails and mixology,” Charlton says.
+“What we’re noticing now is a big draw towards cocktails and mixology,” he says.